Guidance for Students

 The DRS partners with students with disabilities to establish services for their access and inclusion on campus; manages, coordinates, implements and evaluates accommodation/service programs; serves as a resource to students/faculty/staff to ensure effective provision of services; provides educational and resource support to the campus community to increase awareness regarding how to create and sustain access and inclusion for students with disabilities in all aspects of the university; and provides resource and referral information to the campus community and prospective students and their families.

 Do you have a complaint or negative experience with the University regarding your accommodations?

-We are more than happy to talk to you about it.
-We, as fellow students, are happy to serve as a listening ear, and we will try to point you to resources.
+The SDC is more than happy to talk to you about it.
+We, as fellow students, are happy to serve as a listening ear, and we will try to point you to resources and provide support.
 Please check our office hours here (Director’s hours here, and Assistant Director’s hours here) and contact us to make an appointment (Director’s email here and Assistant Director’s email here).

 Here are some main resources that we suggest if you have complaints about your accommodations process.
 If your needs are not being met, as a person with a disability at UW, we highly suggest you follow one of these pathways:

 - Useful if you do not get a preferred accommodation that you requested from a DRS office (tri campus wide) or do not think the effective alternative proposed removes the access barrier that you shared with DRS.
 This is an internal DRS process for them to state items and seek a reconsideration.

 - Formal Grievance of Discrimination (investigation of discrimination):